suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.6/administration/ldap.md

 ---
-title: Configuring LDAP authentication in InfluxDB Enterprise
+title: Configuring LDAP authentication for InfluxDB Enterprise
-description: Configuring LDAP authentication in InfluxDB Enterprise, including steps for meta nodes and data nodes, and testing LDAP connectivity.
+description: Configuring LDAP authentication for InfluxDB Enterprise, including steps for meta nodes and data nodes, and testing LDAP connectivity.
 menu:
   enterprise_influxdb_1_6:
     name: Configuring LDAP authentication
     weight: 40
     parent: Administration
 ---
-InfluxDB Enterprise can be configured to query a Lightweight Directory Access Protocol(LDAP)-compatible directory service for determining user permissions and to synchronize this directory service into InfluxDB so that the remote directory service does not need to be queried for each request.
+InfluxDB Enterprise can be configured to query a Lightweight Directory Access Protocol(LDAP)-compatible directory service to determine user permissions and to synchronize a directory service into InfluxDB so that the remote directory service does not need to be queried for each request.

 ## Requirements